nurcholisalfachri/blogpost/README.md

 this app using state management context. if you want to switch to redux following this instruction:

 1. in index.js, change to this,
+import { Provider } from 'react-redux';
+import { configureStore } from '@reduxjs/toolkit';
+import rootReducer from './redux/Reducer/globalReducer';
 {/* <Provider store={storeRedux}>
     <Home />
 </Provider> */}